RaidenU/RaidenU.github.io/index.md

 #Raiden Urena's Portfolio

-I am a Computer Science Major at CSUF and I plan on graduating in 2028.
+I am a Computer Science Major at CSUF and I plan on graduating in 2028, I might transfer though.

 ##Favorite CPSC 120L Labs